Accessing Transactional Data

 is replaced by the Akahu Account ID you wish to retrieve transactions for.

-If you have permission to view our enriched transactional data, you will see 3 additional fields on your transactions:
+If your app has permission to view enriched transaction data, you will see three additional fields on many debit (outbound) transactions:

 More detail about these enriched fields can be found in our Transaction Model Documentation